vasudharastogi/poet-control-loop-masters-thesis/README.md

 - CMake 3.9+
 - Eigen3 3.4+ (required by `tug`)
 - *optional*: `doxygen` with `dot` bindings for documentation
-- R language and environment (distro dependent)
+- R language and environment including headers or `-dev` packages (distro dependent)

 The following R packages (and their dependencies) must also be
 installed: